This is a comprehensive overview over provisioning cloud infrastructure services in 2020.

 Managed services especially - we'll get to that in the next section - enable developers to focus on their application code and not on operations and dependencies or ordering processes.

-The basis are the IaaC services provided natively by the cloud service providers: You can create any other - more complex - service on top of them.
-Organizations thrive for higher-level services, because it's less effort, accelerates time-to-market and leverages existing knowledge.
+The basis is the IaaC services provided natively by the cloud service providers: You can create any other - more complex - service on top of them.
+Organizations thrive for higher-level services, because it's less effort, accelerates time-to-market, and leverages existing knowledge.

 What kinds of Cloud Infrastructure Services are there?

 Now for a brief dive into the categories that cloud infrastructure services come in.